Bellamont House: Mills family ownership

 The house remained in the hands of the extended Smith family until sold to Bryan and Catherine Mills in 1981.
 The Mills family lived in Bellamont as their primary home, and spent 2 years replacing the roof, updating the electric wiring, and restoring and rescuing some of the internal roofing, which was rotten.
 The Mills family were the first in Ireland to receive a government grant towards the restoration of the house.
 While in their ownership RTE recorded and broadcast a programme about the house, and the work done by the Mills family.
 Also, during their ownership, it was voted the best done up house in the British Isles, by John Fitzmaurice-Mills (no relative).

 Return to Coote ownership

 The property was acquired by a distant relation of the Coote family, Australian interior designer John Coote (former husband of Australian MP Andrea Coote) who purchased the House in 1989 for £500,000 Irish pounds.
 Coote continued the upkeep of the house, and restored the stables, walled garden and workers housing over the following two decades, before dying suddenly in 2012 while the property was for sale.

 John Morehart ownership

-The property was finally sold by a Receiver to an American lawyer, John Morehart in 2015 for €2m, with part of the grounds leased to the state-owned forestry company Coillte.
+The property was finally sold by a Receiver to an American lawyer, John Morehart in 2015 for €2m.
+Morehart went about sensitively restoring the property including reacquiring the marble busts which had adorned the house for at least 200 years before being removed from the state by the descendants of the previous owner.
+He also further consolidated the grounds of the estate, improved water quality in the adjacent lakes and commenced the restoration of hundreds of acres of native woodland through new planting and management of the intensive conifer forests.
+He died in December 2025 aged 69.

+Part of the grounds had been earlier leased to the state-owned forestry company Coillte.
 In 2021, Coillte relinquished its leasehold of the forestry element of the estate.